avaneev/r8brain-free-src/README.md

 P.S.
 Please credit the creator of this library in your documentation in the following way: "Sample rate converter designed by Aleksey Vaneev of Voxengo".

-## Requirements ##
+## Requirements

 C++ compiler and system with the "double" floating-point type (53-bit mantissa) support.
-No explicit code for the "float" type is present in this library, because as practice has shown, the "float"-based code performs considerably slower on a modern processor, at least in this library.
-This library does not have dependencies beside the standard C library, the "windows.h" on Windows and the "pthread.h" on macOS and Linux.
+No explicit code for the "float" type is present in this library (except FFT routines), because as practice has shown, the "float"-based code performs slower on a modern processor, at least in this library.
+This library is basically header-only and does not have dependencies beside the standard C++ library.
+If you are using a pre-C++11 compiler, the added dependency is the "Windows.h" on Windows and the "pthread.h" on macOS and Linux.

-## Usage Information ##
+## Usage Information

 The sample rate converter (resampler) is represented by the **r8b::CDSPResampler** class, which is a single front-end class for the